MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/dev-tools/access-instances.md

 1. Go to your LCS project page.
 2. In the **Environments** section, click the deployed environment.
-3. When the environment page opens, you can access the application by clicking **Login** &gt; **Log on to Dynamics 365 for Operations** in the upper-right corner.
+3. When the environment page opens, you can access the application by clicking **Login** &gt; **Log on to Finance and Operations** in the upper-right corner.
 4. Use valid end user credentials to sign in to the application.
 If the current LCS user is the user who originally deployed the environment, that user is probably a valid end user and the administrator of the application.
 5. In your browser, make a note of the base URL after you sign in.
 For example, the base URL might be **https://dynamicsAx7aosContoso.cloud.dynamics.com**.